Robeco Asia-Pacific Equities D USD

 Expectation of fund manager

-Asian markets came back into favor as China abandoned its zero-Covid policy.
-After the first rally off the low, the focus will now turn to earnings.
+Market sentiment remains subdued with concerns around a global slowdown, a recession in the US and a slower-than-expected reopening in China.
+This is offset by the hope for an end to the tightening cycle.
 Japan's move away from YCC and improving corporate governance leading to restructuring, buybacks and higher dividends, will be supportive for that market.
-We focus on companies with a solid business model that can deliver stronger earnings recovery into next year.
-Although with global growth slowing there will be mounting earnings risks, the sounder fiscal and monetary policy that has been adopted in Asia should make markets more resilient than in the past.
+With global growth slowing, earnings risks will continue, but the sounder fiscal and monetary policy that has been adopted in Asia should make markets more resilient than in the past.
 The recent pullback in ASEAN makes long-term structural growth even more attractive.
+If the rate cycle in the US concludes and we see a recession, ASEAN and India will be back in focus again, with domestic growth less affected.
 Concerns over growth are likely to remain in cyclical sectors such as tech hardware, but asset-based valuations are getting closer to a trough in Asia and this should provide a floor.
-India is a good long-term story, but we remain selective and disciplined with our value approach.
-However, the sell-off will produce stock-specific opportunities.
-The portfolio's metrics represent good value despite market moves at 10.4x forward earnings, 5.8x cash flow, 0.96x book, 11.3% ROE and 3.5% dividend yield.
+The portfolio's metrics still represent good value despite market moves at 10.9x forward earnings, 5.7x cash flow, 0.98x book, 10.7% ROE and 3.4% dividend yield.